IntelLabs/kAFL/docs/source/reference/fuzzer_configuration.md

 ### `qemu_bios`

-BIOS to be used by QEMU.
+Set custom BIOS image to be used by QEMU.

 Corresponds to QEMU `-bios <file>` argument.